English public school football games: 17th century Scotland

-There is evidence that the rules where "hand tossing" was disallowed and where a player "kept goal" were first developed at Aberdeen Grammar School in Scotland, in the mid 17th century.
+There is evidence that the rules where "hand tossing" was not allowed and where a player "kept goal" were first developed at Aberdeen Grammar School in Scotland, in the mid 17th century.
 In 1633 (cited in other references as 1636), David Wedderburn, a teacher from Aberdeen, mentioned elements of football games in a short Latin textbook called the "Vocabula".
 Wedderburn cites phrases that school boys might use during their game.
 The text below is given in two forms: Francis Peabody Magoun's 1938 original (and more literal) translation and then Marples 1956 version.
-It is noteworthy that Magoun does not use the word to "pass".

 Let us choose sides//Let's pick sides.

 pick your man first//You have first choice.

 Those on our side come here//Those who are on our side, come over here.

 How many are against us?/How many are there in the other team?

 Kick out the ball so that we may begin the game/Kick off, so that we can begin the match.

 Come, kick it here/Pass it here.

 You keep the goal/You keep goal.

 Snatch the ball from that fellow if you can/Get hold of the ball before he does, if you can manage it.

 Come, throw yourself against him/Go on, intercept him.